 전화: +41-44-872 40 50

-The world’s busiest waterway – the Panama Canal – is currently being widened and deepened to allow for a second lane of traffic for larger containerships: the new “Panamax ships”.
+The world’s busiest waterway – the Panama Canal – has been widened and deepened to allow for a second lane of traffic for larger containerships, the new “Panamax ships”.

-Within the expansion project of this key conduit for international maritime trade, a new bridge is planned on the Atlantic side: the Atlantic Bridge (Spanish: Puente Atlántico).
+Within the expansion project of this key conduit for international maritime trade, a new bridge was constructed on the Atlantic side of the canal, called the Atlantic Bridge.

-The new third crossing across the canal will span 579 yards (530 m) and will have a clearance of 82 yards (75 m) to allow the largest container ships in the world to navigate beneath, connecting the Pacific and Atlantic Oceans through this man-made 48 mile (77 km) waterway.
+The new third crossing across the canal is located just 1.8 miles (3 km) from the Gatun Locks in Colón.
+It spans 579 yards (530 m) and has a clearance of 82 yards (75 m) to allow the largest container ships in the world to navigate beneath, connecting the Pacific with the Atlantic Ocean through this man-made 48 mile (77 km) waterway.

-mageba will deliver 16 RESTON-SPHERICAL bearings featuring uplift claws and designed according to AASHTO.
-Moreover, the contract comprises four LASTO-BLOCK lateral tower bearings at the tower level.
+For this project mageba delivered 16 RESTON-SPHERICAL bearings that feature uplift claws and designed according to AASHTO standards.
+Additionally, 4 LASTO-BLOCK lateral tower bearings for the tower level were also supplied.

-All bearings face very large displacements up to +/-40 inches (1,1016 mm) as the bridge is seismically isolated.
-Therefore, all bearings use mageba’s patented ROBO-SLIDE sliding surface tested for more than 31 miles (50 km) of displacement without abrasion.
+All bearings face very large displacements up to +/-40 inches (+/-1,025 mm) as the bridge is seismically isolated.
+As a result, all bearings use mageba’s patented ROBO-SLIDE sliding material.

-ULS uplift loads will be resisted with mageba’s uplift claw design and for two piers that feature an innovative external uplift device solution designed for up to 3,500 kN (ULS).
+ULS uplift loads are being resisted with mageba’s uplift claws designed for two piers that feature an innovative external uplift device solution resisting loads up to 3,500 kN (ULS).

 Cable-stayed concrete bridge